Quadratic Equation Using Completing The Square Method

 Therefore, x = 0.8 or -4.8

-These two examples have clearly shown you how to solve quadratic equation using completing the square method.
-You can now go ahead to solve more exercises on your own.
+These two examples clearly show you how to solve quadratic equations using the completing the square method.
+You can now go ahead and solve more exercises on your own.

-If you have any questions or comments regarding this article or any exercise involving quadratic equation using completing the square method.
-If you found this article helpful, kindly subscribe to this website on the comment section below.
+If you have any questions or comments regarding this article or any exercise involving quadratic equations using completing the square method.
+If you found this article helpful, kindly subscribe to this website in the comment section below.

-Also, feel free to share this article to your friends across your social media platforms.
+Also, feel free to share this article with your friends across your social media platforms.